speakeasy-sdks-dev/dub-ruby/docs/sdks/domains/README.md

-## list
+## delete

-Retrieve a list of domains associated with the authenticated workspace.
+Delete a domain from a workspace.
+It cannot be undone.
+This will also delete all the links associated with the domain.

 ### Example Usage